City of Wortham

 In the 20th century, Freestone County faced the challenges brought by the Great Depression, but managed to recover with the help of government programs and the establishment of manufacturing industries.
 Today, the county continues to be an agricultural region known for its fertile soils, producing a variety of crops including cotton, corn, and sorghum.
 It also boasts a rich natural heritage, with attractions such as Fairfield Lake State Park attracting visitors to enjoy outdoor activities in a picturesque setting.

-This timeline provides a condensed summary of the historical journey of Freestone County, Texas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Freestone County, Texas.